Updated: Jun 6, 2021

 1 Japanese cup of rice (180g)

-2 Tbsp parsley -finely chopped
+2 tbsp parsley -finely chopped

-4 Tbsp Tomato ketchup or Tomato sauce
+4 tbsp tomato ketchup or tomato sauce

-Salt and black pepper
+salt and black pepper

-Cooking chicken rice
+Cooking chicken rice:

 1. Wash the rice and cook in your rice cooker or follow the packet instructions if

 2. Heat a large frying pan over low to medium heat and add butter.
 Melt the butter

-3. Add cooked rice and stir using a wooden spatula for 2~3minutes until the rice is
+3. Add cooked rice and stir using a wooden spatula for 2-3 minutes until the rice is

 5. Remove from the heat and set aside in a large bowl.

-Making the omelette
+Making the omelette:

-1. In a small bowl crack 2 eggs, add 2 Tbsp milk, a pinch of salt.
+1. In a small bowl, crack 2 eggs, add 2 tbsp milk, a pinch of salt.

-2. To make the omelette you’ll need a fry pan, add 2 tsp olive oil over medium to high
+2. To make the omelette, you’ll need a fry pan.
+Add 2 tsp oil over medium to high

-3. Pour the egg mixture, spread evenly over the base of the fry pan.
+3. Pour the egg mixture, spread evenly over the base of the frypan.
 Turn off the

 4. Pour half of the chicken rice into the centre of the omelette.
 Fold the omelette

-5. Repeat step 1~5 to make another omelette.
+5. Repeat step 1-5 to make another omelette.

 6. Serve with green vegetables and more ketchup on top of the omelette (optional).